Haridwar: History

-During the Mughal period, there was mint for Akbar's copper coinage at Haridwar.
+During the Mughal period, Haridwar had a mint for Akbar's copper coinage at Haridwar.
 It is said that Raja Man Singh of Amber, laid that foundation of the present-day city of Haridwar and also renovated the ghats at Har Ki Pauri.
 After his death, his ashes are also said to have been immersed at Brahma Kund.
 Thomas Coryat, an English traveller, who visited the city in the reign of Emperor Jahangir (1596–1627) mentions it as 'Haridwara', the capital of Shiva.

-Being one of the oldest living cities, Haridwar finds its mention in the ancient Hindu scriptures as it weaves through the life and time stretching from the period of the Buddha, to the more recent British advent.
-Haridwar has a rich and ancient religious and cultural heritage.
-It still has many old havelis and mansions bearing exquisite murals and intricate stonework.

 One of the two major dams on the river Ganges, the Bhimgoda, is situated here.
-Built-in the 1840s, it diverts the waters of the Ganges to the Upper Ganges Canal, which irrigated the surrounding lands.
+Built in the 1840s, it diverts the waters of the Ganges to the Upper Ganges Canal, which irrigated the surrounding lands.
 Though this caused severe deterioration to the Ganges water flow, and is a major cause for the decay of the Ganges as an inland waterway, which till the 18th century was used heavily by the ships of the East India Company, and a town as high up as Tehri, was considered a port city The headworks of the Ganges Canal system is located in Haridwar.
 The Upper Ganges Canal was opened in 1854 after the work began in April 1842, prompted by the famine of 1837–38.
 The unique feature of the canal is the half-kilometre-long aqueduct over the Solani river at Roorkee, which raises the canal 25 m above the original river.